NOW IS EVERYTHING

 When Hadley arrives at the hospital after the accident and attempts to take her own life, everyone—from her friends to her doctors, to the investigator on the case and her family—wants to know why.
 Only Hadley knows what really happened that day, and she’s not talking.

 Now Is Everything is a powerful story told in alternating THEN and NOW chapters from a talented new voice in young adult literature, about what one girl is willing to do to protect her past, present, and future.

 If you are being abused or neglected, or suspect someone you know is, please make the call.
-Here are emergency numbers and websites to get help:
+Click here for emergency numbers and websites to get help.